Skip to main content

 Past Field Coordinators with NIPFTC have found the experience challenging and rewarding, resulting in many that return year after year.

 • The schedule consists of a Field Coordinator orientation that goes over expectations and duties, followed by a session orientation with presentations covering safety, ignition techniques, fire research, and lessons learned.
-The session orientation also includes field trips covering fire planning and implementation, fuels, research and ecology, and wildlife and fire.
-Burning will occur at various federal, state, and private cooperator sites.
+The session orientation also includes field trips covering fire planning and implementation, fuels, research and fire ecology.
+During the session, Field Coordinators and students will move within the geographic region learning from various prescribed fire programs and taking advantage of burn opportunities.
+Burning may occur on federal, tribal, state, and private cooperator sites.
 On the last day, Field Coordinators and students will closeout with NIPFTC Staff.

 Cost and Requirements